sharadsavita/Stock-Market-Analytics/README.md

 # 🧹 Data Cleaning & Feature Engineering

-Using Python, the following features were created:
+The following features were created using Python:

 - Daily Return
 - Price Change